Stephen-J-Whitaker/joanne-geraghty-music/README.md

           ![Logo](assets/readme/readme-logo.jpg)

         - #### Navigation Bar
           The navigation bar has the links to the other website pages in the order of importance as decided by the busines.
 The weddings page is second in the list due to the wedding offering's importance to the business.
+The nevigation anchor links are in an ordered list in the html to show that their order should be maintained.
 The navigation bar is responsive and the navigation buttons will wrap under the logo on small screens in the same order when left to right top to bottom.
 The colours used for the navigation bar are tones of the header and footer colour to make its appearance aesthetically pleasing and the buttons with gain a drop shadow and, for user feedback, will change to a deeper tone on hovering over them with a cursor or touching them on a touch sensitive device.
 The navigation button of the page that the user is currently on has the same style as is used on hover or touch to indicate the page currently on.

           ![Navigation Bar](assets/readme/readme-navigation.jpg)